vickyli1015/Handedness-Prediction/docs/index.md

 From the same study, we used restricted data on handedness.
 Handedness is assessed using the Edinburgh Handedness Inventory (EHI) which ranges from -100 to 100.
 We used 0 as the threshold, to maximize the number of right and left-handed people and leave out a minimal number of samples.
 Negative values correspond with left-handedness (less than zero), while positive values correspond with right-handedness (greater than zero).
 People who received zero on the handedness scale are considered ambidextrous.
 The handedness index is derived by answering a questionnaire which asks participants which hand they use to perform different tasks such as:

-<h2>· Doing Fine Motor Tasks:  writing, drawing, throwing, threading a needle, etc.</h2>
+<p>· Doing Fine Motor Tasks:  writing, drawing, throwing, threading a needle, etc.</p>

 · Using Eating & Kitchen Tools:  Knife (without fork), Spoon, Knife with fork